 Data collection will include Government Performance and Results Act (GPRA) data, SPARS reporting, use of a non-GPRA reporting tool and an administrative services organization for grant compliance.
 The subawardee will achieve an 80% or higher, six-month follow-up rate on the number Ohioans served.
-The Evaluator will conduct six-month and discharge interviews.
+The Evaluator will facilitate and/or complete six-month and discharge interviews.
 Community providers will conduct and enter the intake interviews.